ritaranx/ClinGen/README.md

 # ClinGen

-This is the code for our paper `[Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models](https://arxiv.org/abs/2311.00287)'.
+This is the code for our paper [Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models](https://arxiv.org/abs/2311.00287).

 # Model Framework
 ![ClinGen](figure/clingen.png)